marionettejs/backbone.marionette/docs/marionette.view.md

 widget suites), see [this blog post on KendoUI + Backbone](http://www.kendoui.com/blogs/teamblog/posts/12-11-26/backbone_and_kendo_ui_a_beautiful_combination.aspx).

 ## View.events
-Since Views extend from backbone`s view class, you gain the benefits of the [events hash](http://backbonejs.org/#View-delegateEvents).
+Since Views extend from backbone's view class, you gain the benefits of the [events hash](http://backbonejs.org/#View-delegateEvents).

 Some preprocessing sugar is added on top to add the ability to cross utilize the ```ui``` hash.